 You can’t miss it since this squash will be three times as high as a mushroom.
 A versatile veggie, these babies can be baked to go well with pasta, roasted in olive oil, and tossed with Italian seasoning for a meatless meal or braided for vegetarian hushpuppies; the options are endless.
 If you don’t eat them fresh right out of the garden, don’t worry– there’s plenty of time to grow them into their gigantic shape!

 Zucchini is perfect for recipes where you might have used mushrooms in the past.
 They’re hearty and earthy, with a rich flavor that goes well with your favorite pasta or lasagna recipe.
 These vegetables are versatile and taste greatly roasted alongside portobello mushrooms as well!

 When you’re planning for a dinner party but realize you don’t have any mushrooms to use, try swapping out the onions instead.
 Their more mild texture blends well with most meals and will save you from despair in your time of need!

-This leafy green is not only a great substitute for mushrooms but it also does wonders when you are looking to cut some calories.
-Oftentimes, these leaves can be substituted in recipes that call for frying an onion like this spinach and garlic pasta sauce.
+This leafy green is not only a great substitute for mushrooms but also does wonders when you are looking to cut some calories.
+Oftentimes, these leaves can be substituted in recipes that call for frying an onion-like this spinach and garlic pasta sauce.

 Possibly the most versatile vegetable in your fridge, eggplant is the perfect friend to have stocked up.
 With a savory taste and texture that mimics mushrooms, you’ll wonder why it took you so long to try this versatile veggie.